bfemiano/song_plays_workshop_tutorial/VM_Setup.md

-The VM will give you access to Java, Scala, Gradle, Python 2.7, Luigi, and Spark 2.2.1.
+The VM will give you access to Java, Scala, Gradle, Python 2.7, Luigi, and Spark 2.2.1 all in one environment.

 It will be useful for compiling and running code you develop locally without having to clutter your machine with these dependencies.

-Note: Whether installing directly from the song_plays_tutorial.box file for using the JSON conf, make sure you you have Vagrant 2.2.2+ and VirtualBox 6.0+ installed.
+Make sure you you have Vagrant 2.2.2+ and VirtualBox 6.0+ installed.

 ## Install the VM from the .box file.
-### This can be useful if running over limited bandwidth.
-See instructor for a copy of the .box file.

 1. Paste the following link into your browser: https://drive.google.com/uc?export=download&confirm=B1GP&id=1cvjqGJxUzDP_puZHd5E3gSeEYnnv44kE
 2. Click "Download anyway" on the file prompt.
 The box file doesn't contain any malware.